Krispy Kreme operations by country: Russia

-Three coffeeshops were opened in Moscow in 2013.
+On September 12, 2013, the first Krispy Kreme coffee shop in Russia opened on Nikolskaya Street.

+Due to 2022 Russian invasion of Ukraine, the company left the Russian market.
+The restaurants changed their sign and are now called Krunchy Dream.

 Singapore

 Krispy Kreme began operations in Singapore on 12 October 2013 with their flagship store located at Tangs Orchard Basement 1.

 It was brought into Singapore by Southeast Asian retailer and franchise partner Andy Chaw, owner and operator of Star360 Group.
 The Tangs Orchard store is the first of 15 stores expected to open in Singapore under the Star360 Group.

 At present, Krispy Kreme has 2 outlets in Singapore.

 South Africa

 In May 2015 it was announced that 31 Krispy Kreme stores will be opened in South Africa within the next 5 years.
 The decision marks the company's first venture into the African market.
 In November 2015 the first store opened in Rosebank, Johannesburg.
 This is the 800th store opened by Krispy Kreme and the first in Africa.

 South Korea

 Krispy Kreme entered their first Asian market in South Korea on 16 December 2004 at Sinchon-dong of Seoul.
 By their first year in 2005, Krispy Kreme was able to expand with four more stores, and their location number boosted afterwards, with Jeonju getting their 100th milestone store in Korea, and the 300th Store in Asia on 16 December 2014- exactly ten years after their first opening.

 As of September 2016, 129 different stores services across the country, more than any other Asia-Pacific nations.
 Most of the stores are gathered within the northwestern Seoul/Gyeonggi regions (58 stores), and the southeastern Busan/Gyeongnam regions (21 stores).
 25 of the stores across the country also exhibits the manufacturing of the donuts, dubbed the 'Donut Theatre' (도넛극장).

 Krispy Kreme Donuts is partnered with Lotte Company in Korea since 2010.